AztecProtocol/aztec-packages/yellow-paper/docs/private-message-delivery/private-message-delivery.md

 The network will constrain:

-1. The encyrption of a user's note.
+1. The encryption of a user's note.
 2. The generation of the tag for that note.
 3. The publication of that note to the correct data availability layer.